neo4jrb/activegraph/docs/Querying.rst

 At this point it should be mentioned that what associations return isn't an ``Array`` but in fact an ``AssociationProxy``.  ``AssociationProxy`` is ``Enumerable`` so you can still iterate over it as a collection.
 This allows for the method chaining to build queries, but it also enables :ref:`eager loading <active_node-eager_loading>` of associations

+If if you call a method such as ``where``, you will end up with a ``QueryProxy``.
+Similar to an ``AssociationProxy``, a ``QueryProxy`` represents an enumerable query which hasn't yet been executed and which you can call filtering and sorting methods on as well as chaining further associations.

-From a scope you can filter, sort, and limit to modify the query that will be performed or call a further association.
+From an ``AssociationProxy`` or a ``QueryProxy`` you can filter, sort, and limit to modify the query that will be performed or call a further association.

-Querying the scope
+Querying the proxy
 ^^^^^^^^^^^^^^^^^^

-Similar to ActiveRecord you can perform various operations on a scope like so:
+Similar to ActiveRecord you can perform various operations on a proxy like so:

 .. code-block:: ruby